engwbc/engwbc.github.io/README.md

 ## RESEARCH EXPERIENCE

 **Ministry of Public Health, Thailand (2024 - Present)** <br>
-Research Intern at the Department of Medical Sciences Supervised by Dr Surakameth Mahasirimongkol.
+Research Intern at the Department of Medical Sciences<br> Supervised by Dr Surakameth Mahasirimongkol.
 * Contributed to Genomics Thailand (GeTH), an extensive collaborative research network to enable precision medicine.
-* Worked on projects in the second phase of GeTH which aims to integrate genomic medicine to clinical services by developing a digital genomic database and predicting drug response based on pharmacogenes: <br>
+* Worked on projects in the second phase of GeTH which aims to integrate genomic medicine to clinical services by developing a digital genomic database and predicting drug response based on pharmacogenes: <p>
   * Ran genome-wide association studies (GWAS) to explore genetic variants linked with drug-induced severe cutaneous adverse reactions (SCARs) and adverse events following immunisation (AEFI).
   * Performed Mycobacterium tuberculosis structural variation (SV) analysis using multiple SV callers (IMSindel, Manta) and GATK 4 for single nucleotide variation (SNV) calling.
   * Interpreted BRCA1/2 variants based on guidelines provided by the American College of Medical Genetics (ACMG) to establish a Thai breast cancer variant database.